Code-Institute-Submissions/village-winery/README.md

-This website is aimed towards those who are wine collectionners, connoisseurs, bars or restaurants owners looking for a quality wine supplier or just a people who want to enjoy a good glass of wine in a calming environment.
+This website is aimed towards those who are wine collectionners, connoisseurs, bars or restaurant owners looking for a quality wine supplier or just people who want to enjoy a good glass of wine in a calming environment.

 Website's design is responsive and mobile devices first friendly.
-Design is minimalistic and elegant with all features included to create a positive user experiences.
+Design is minimalistic and elegant with all features included to create a positive user experience.

 ## Existing features

 * Navbar
-    * Navbar is visible on every page of the website and consists of the company logo, company title and four `navlink` options for users to navigate to desired section of the webpage.
+    * Navbar is visible on every page of the website and consists of the company logo, company title and four `navlink` options for users to navigate to the desired section of the webpage.
 * Home
-    * Home is a part of navigation bar, it is used to bring the user to the landing/home page.
+    * Home is a part of the navigation bar, it is used to bring the user to the landing/home page.
 * Our Wines
     * Consists photographs of the products with description, price and ability to order the product online.
 Order online is currently linked to contact form and is to be further developed.
 * Gallery
     * Gallery contains various images of vineyards, grapes, bottles of wine and cellars.
 Images will slightly increase in size once hovered over.
 * Contact Us
-    * Contact Us page is designed with hero image in the background and contact form in the middle of the screen.
-Form background is see-trough with a small percentage of opacity.
+    * The Contact Us page is designed with the hero image in the background and contact form in the middle of the screen.
+Form background is see-through with a small percentage of opacity.
       Form contains three fields.
 The first will require the user's name, the second email address and the third would be where users can contact the owner with any queries.
       Form cannot be submitted if Name and Email address are not entered.
 * Hero image